eclipse-archived/smarthome/docs/documentation/development/bindings/discovery-services.md

 The `getThingUID` method of the discovery service should create a consistent UID every time the same thing gets discovered.
 This way existing discovery results and existing things with this UID will be updated with the properties from the current scan.
-With this dynamic discoveries (like UPnP or mDNS) can re-discover existing things and update communication properties like host names or TCP ports.
+With this, dynamic discoveries (like UPnP or mDNS) can re-discover existing things and update communication properties like host names or TCP ports.

 ### Remove older results